Listen to the voice of this tree

 We Rising Tide Writers want to be discovered: one or more of us may become your next bestseller.
 RK R watch out!

 Sebastian Mudry is a graduate of Evander Childs High School,

-Hunter College in the Bronx (BA), University of Connecticut (MA), University of Massachusetts (EdD).
+Hunter College in the Bronx (BA, Psych major), University of Connecticut (MA, Developmental Psych), University of Massachusetts, Amherst, (EdD, Counseling).
 He taught psychology at Manchester Community College for more than three decades, and did group co-therapy and individual therapy for a Manchester, Connecticut, psychiatrist for over a decade.